cmcbiopros/cpe-library/ADMIN_GUIDE.md

 2. Click "Export All Data" to download the complete dataset
 3. Replace the existing `src/webinars.json` with the downloaded file
 4. Commit and push the changes

-### Option 3: Manual Integration
-1. Add new webinars through the admin form
-2. They are stored in browser localStorage
-3. Export the data to get the updated JSON
-4. Replace the original file

 ## Data Structure